B1Z0N/cpp-dev-resources/C++/cppRES.md

 - [C++ cheat-sheet](https://github.com/gibsjose/cpp-cheat-sheet)

 # Okay!
 What's next?
 When you learned some C++ it is time to go and get some real-world experience.
 Here comes the [list of repositories](cppREPOS.md) to contribute to.
+Or if you want to, start learning [C++ dev tools](../tools/README.md)